check before: 2025-07-15

 Opportunities**

-Streamlining Admin Consent Workflow for Third-Party Apps
+Streamlined Admin Consent Workflow

-- references: https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/configure-admin-consent-workflow, https://go.microsoft.com/fwlink/p/?linkid=2324703
+- references: https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/configure-admin-consent-workflow, https://www.microsoft.com/en-us/security/blog/2020/09/29/understanding-the-admin-consent-workflow-in-azure-active-directory/

 Potentional Risks**